zzerexx/scripts/aimblox gui.md

 Fov Transparency - The fov circle transparency
 Fov Color - The fov circle color
 Rainbow Fov - Makes the fov circle cycle through colors
-Whitelist Players - Silent Aim will ignore players that are in this list
+Whitelist Players - Silent aim will ignore players that are in this list

 ### ESP
 Boxes - Displays a box around the player